ralokt/rmv_spec/README.md

  - added square_size property.
  - mouse coordinates are now signed, and relative to the top left corner of the board, as opposed to the top left corner of the UI.
+ - added reduced mouse move event that
+   - uses relative coordinates/timestamps
+   - omits nFlags
+   - and therefore fits into 3 bytes instead of 9
  - added machine-readable fields to specify the clone used, along with its major version.
  - added named extension properties.
 Clones that want to add metadata that is